Beijing Consensus: Frank Fang

-Frank Fang defends the China Model—mainly, the state structure of One-Party Constitutionalism—in the article “Taking the China Model Seriously: One-Party Constitutionalism and Economic Development,” published in Contemporary Chinese Political Thought, 2012.Partly, Fang's formulation of One-Party Constitutionalism is a response to Fukuyama's “End of History” thesis— “the end point of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government.”
-Rather, he posits that each form of state has its weaknesses, and democracy is not the necessarily the one with the fewest; he argues that the China's “dominant-party rulership,” which characterizes the China Model, is thriving.
+Frank Fang defends the China Model—mainly, the state structure of One-Party Constitutionalism—in the article "Taking the China Model Seriously: One-Party Constitutionalism and Economic Development," published in Contemporary Chinese Political Thought, 2012.Partly, Fang's formulation of One-Party Constitutionalism is a response to Fukuyama's "End of History" thesis— "the end point of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government."
+Rather, he posits that each form of state has its weaknesses, and democracy is not the necessarily the one with the fewest; he argues that the China's "dominant-party rulership," which characterizes the China Model, is thriving.

-To push forward this notion of “dominant-party rulership,” Fang introduces the concept of “property right theory of the state.”
-He asserts that state should not be conceived with “numbers of rulers”—like monarchy, aristocracy, and democracy; rather, state is considered as an “object,” or a special firm or organization, to be taken and owned by different “entities."
-In the light of this interpretation, Fang believes that the “impersonality” and “perpetuality”—or the quality and characteristics—of the entity owning the state, rather than the number of rulers (one for monarchy or many for democracy), should be the standard of evaluation of state structure.
+To push forward this notion of "dominant-party rulership," Fang introduces the concept of "property right theory of the state."
+He asserts that state should not be conceived with "numbers of rulers"—like monarchy, aristocracy, and democracy; rather, state is considered as an "object," or a special firm or organization, to be taken and owned by different "entities."
+In the light of this interpretation, Fang believes that the "impersonality" and "perpetuality"—or the quality and characteristics—of the entity owning the state, rather than the number of rulers (one for monarchy or many for democracy), should be the standard of evaluation of state structure.

-In the light of this model, Fang believes that the Chinese Communist Party (CCP) should be exalted because its presidency with a term limit is a “merit-based system.”
-Fang holds that the five-year, two-term presidential term reflects the virtue of “constitutionalization”, although Chinese President is a figurehead with limited powers.
-Differentiating this model from previous communist leadership, Fang proposes that the term limit institutes “party-based meritocracy,” internally electing a strong leader with merits and competency:
+In the light of this model, Fang believes that the Chinese Communist Party (CCP) should be exalted because its presidency with a term limit is a "merit-based system."
+Fang holds that the five-year, two-term presidential term reflects the virtue of "constitutionalization", although the Chinese President is a figurehead with limited powers.
+Differentiating this model from previous communist leadership, Fang proposes that the term limit institutes "party-based meritocracy," internally electing a strong leader with merits and competency:

-“In the current regime under the CCP, the long-practiced hereditary succession in dynastic politics came to an end.
+"In the current regime under the CCP, the long-practiced hereditary succession in dynastic politics came to an end.
 This is common sense, plain and simple. yet party politics with succession (with term limits) had been institutionally transformed from a genetics-driven to a merit-driven arrangement.
-The logic here is that the merit-driven arrangement would inevitably evolve from reliance on revolutionary credentials, for the first- generation leaders, to reliance on regime-building credentials, for later- generation leaders. in other words, dynastic politics appealed to the “man- date of heaven” and genetics for legitimacy; party politics appealed to the “mandate of merit” and performance for legitimacy.
-The genetics factor is gone, the patronage factor still helps, and the merit factor is of overwhelming importance.”
+The logic here is that the merit-driven arrangement would inevitably evolve from reliance on revolutionary credentials, for the first- generation leaders, to reliance on regime-building credentials, for later- generation leaders. in other words, dynastic politics appealed to the "man- date of heaven" and genetics for legitimacy; party politics appealed to the "mandate of merit" and performance for legitimacy.
+The genetics factor is gone, the patronage factor still helps, and the merit factor is of overwhelming importance."

 Fang's essay was published in 2012, before Xi Jinping removed the presidential term limit in 2018.